 How Does an online session work?

-You can put questions to the tutor using the chat function on You Tube if you log into You Tube or your Google account.
+You can put questions to the tutor using the online chat function.
 We record the sessions so you can watch on demand, as often as you like, for up to a month after.
 You will also be invited to join our Facebook Alumni group so you can share your discoveries with fellow students from around the world.

 Slow Time Drawing with Alice Mumford

 Sorry, this course is not currently available